sebdeckers/express-history-api-fallback/README.md

 [![NPM](https://nodei.co/npm/express-history-api-fallback.png)](https://www.npmjs.com/package/express-history-api-fallback)

-Works as a middleware for Express v4.8.0 or later.
+Works as a middleware for Express.
 Can be used as either an application middleware or a router middleware.

 ```js
 import fallback from 'express-history-api-fallback'